A Generalized Probabilistic Learning Approach for Multi-Fidelity Uncertainty Propagation in Complex Physical Simulations: Bayesian Multi-Fidelity Uncertainty Quantification

 \subsection{Numerical Approximation of Posterior Statistics using Gaussian Processes}

-In this work, we advocate Gaussian Processes (GPs) \cite{CarlEdwardRasmussen2005} as a probabilistic regression model in equation \eqref{eqn: extended_mf}.
+In this work, we advocate Gaussian Processes~(GPs)~\cite{CarlEdwardRasmussen2005} as a probabilistic regression model in Equation~\eqref{eqn: extended_mf} but want to emphasize that any other choice of discriminative model is possible as well.
 GPs are a popular non-parametric Bayesian tool that is well-suited to small data settings.
-For the inference and learning tasks, we employed \emph{GPy} \cite{gpy2014}.
-In all examples analyzed we started with a prior Gaussian Process of the form:

-where~$\mathrm{m}\left(\ops \right)$ is the prior mean function and~$\mathrm{k}\left(\ops,{\ops}'\right)$ is the prior covariance function which we choose to be the squared exponential covariance function with~$\ls$ being the characteristic length scale and~${\sigma_0}^2$ the signal variance.
-The prior mean function of the process is usually selected to zero or is set equal to~$\ylf$, if it is assumed that the LF output reflects~$\yhf$ in the mean.
-Following our notation, capital letters, e.g.,~${\Gamma_i}^*$, denote the vector of realizations of a random variable, e.g.,~$\gamma_i$ and bold capital letters denote matrices, such a matrix holding column-wise realizations of vector valued random variables, e.g.~$\Opstrain$, or the covariance matrix~$\Kmat$.
-The asterisk superscript indicates the large data set derived from the LF Monte-Carlo simulation.
-Furthermore, we model a Gaussian likelihood of the data with noise level~$\nvarraw$:

-with~$\Ftrain$ being a particular realization of the GP, evaluated for the feature matrix~$\Opstrain$, where each column corresponds to a training point.
-The posterior GP~$\pdf{\fmod|\ops,\Ds}$, follows then to \cite{CarlEdwardRasmussen2005}:
+For the inference and learning tasks, we employed \emph{GPy}~\cite{gpy2014}.
+The interested reader is referred to Appendix \ref{appendix: gp_approx} for details concerning the specifics of the GP model and set-up.
+Given a test input~$\opstest$, the predictive posterior of the value of the GP at this point, i.e.,~$\ftest(\opstest)$, is given by a normal distribution: